 Bigger Contributions

 Perhaps the most obvious difference between a 401(k) and an IRA is the considerable discrepancy in contribution limits.
-Although the particular limits between the two different types of retirement plans vary over time, the contribution caps on employer-sponsored plans tend to be at least three times greater than those of an IRA.
+Although the limits between the two types of retirement plans vary over time, the contribution caps on employer-sponsored plans are at least three times greater than those of an IRA.

 Cash flow permitting, this provides employees a tremendous opportunity to devote a significant sum of money every year for their own retirement.
 Since old-fashioned, cash-based pension plans are nearly extinct, taking advantage of these higher contribution limits is a great way to reach your financial goals for retirement more effectively.